Fylfot: History

+In the 15th century, Thomas Froxmere designed stained glass memorial window for himself and his wife Catherine Cornwallis in the parish church of Droitwich Spa in Worcestershire.
+The window no longer exists, but Froxmere's sketch of it is preserved in the Lansdowne manuscripts in the British Library.
+The design has figures of him and his wife with annotations.
+The wife is depicted above a breaking wheel, and the husband, wearing an heraldic tabard, kneels above an ermine swastika.
+Froxmere's notes describe the symbol as a fylfot.
+His instructions to the glazier are: let me stond in the [m]edyll pane on the [...] a rolle abo[ve my heed] in the hyest [pane] upward the fylfot in the nedermost pane under ther I knele.
+According to Henry Bradley in 1897:

+According to John Goodall in 1978, the swastika may evoke four set squares, relating to Thomas the Apostle, who was considered to have been a builder, while the wheel relates Catherine to her own namesake Catherine of Alexandria.
+According to Clive Cheesman in 2019, "In Froxmere's sketch, the swastika is not on a shield but is free-standing like a badge, and indeed there is no indication that it is meant to be hereditary, or heraldic, at all."

 Probably its most conspicuous usage has been its incorporation in stained glass windows notably in Cambridge and Edinburgh.
 In Cambridge it is found in the baptismal window of the Church of the Holy Sepulchre, together with other allied Christian symbols, originating in the 19th century.
 In Scotland, it is found in a window in the Scottish National War Memorial in Edinburgh.
 The work was undertaken by Douglas Strachan and installed during the 1920s.
 He was also responsible for a window in the chapel of Westminster College, Cambridge.
-A similar usage is to be found in the Central Congregational Church in Providence, Rhode Island, USA.
+A similar usage is to be found in the Central Congregational Church in Providence, Rhode Island, USA, installed in 1893.

-It was not a little surprising to find the Fylfot on church bells in England.
-They were adopted by the Heathcote family in Derbyshire as part of their iconographic tradition in the 16th and 17th centuries.
-This is probably an example where pagan and Christian influence both have a part to play as the Fylfot was amongst other things the symbol of Thor, the Norse god of thunder and its use on bells suggests it was linked to the dispelling of thunder in popular mythology.
+The fylfot is sometimes found on church bells in England.
+It was adopted by the Heathcote family in Derbyshire as part of their iconographic tradition in the 16th and 17th centuries.
+This is probably an example where pagan and Christian influence both have a part to play as the fylfot was amongst other things the symbol of Thor, the Norse god of thunder and its use on bells suggests it was linked to the dispelling of thunder in popular mythology.